 The important thing is to have the idea; the rest will follow naturally.
 When you master the ceramic techniques, you automatically consider the idea in connection with the execution possibilities; it is like the relation thought – word – grammar.
 You own the concept, the idea, the thought, and can transpose them using a grammatical structure.
 The same is with ceramics: you visualize the whole process to the ending, and you start to work, meanwhile transposing your thoughts.

-It may happen to change the idea in the process – mainly because the difference of time between thought and action is longer than in other artistic media - for example in painting everything happens almost simultaneously (thought, gesture, action and result) but in ceramics, the execution time is slower and the mind begins to work - the reason why changes can occur in the initial idea but also in technique.
+It may happen to change the idea in the process – mainly because the difference of time between thought and action is longer than in other artistic media – for example in painting everything happens almost simultaneously (thought, gesture, action and result) but in ceramics, the execution time is slower and the mind begins to work – the reason changes can occur in the initial idea but also in technique.
 Usually, I try not to diverge too far from the main idea, but I have to be very careful because if I let myself flow in experiments, I can easily derail and fail to reach the destination, in other words to what I wanted to convey.
-Ceramics doesn’t give you much opportunity to step back in the process, instead it forces you to take it again from beginning.
+Ceramics doesn’t give you many opportunities to step back in the process.
+Instead it forces you to take it again from beginning.

 Aniela Ovadiuc, The book, 2011, Stoneware, Metalic oxides, 15 x 38 x 3 cm.

 The book is a recurrent element in your creation.
 What are the origins of this passion?